Norman Smiley: Hardcore Champion (1999–2001)

 Smiley would then begin feuding with 3 Count, competing against the trio in a handicap match at SuperBrawl 2000, which Smiley lost.
 At Uncensored, Smiley teamed with The Demon to defeat XS (Lane and Rave) in a tag team match.
 On the 10 April episode of Nitro, all the WCW titles were declared vacant and the promotion was re-booted in storyline.
 At Spring Stampede, Smiley faced Terry Funk in a hardcore match for the vacant Hardcore Championship, which Funk won.
 Smiley would continue to feud with Funk over the title and recruited Chris Jericho's former associate Ralphus to be his manager.
 With the assistance of Ralphus, he stole a backyard wrestling championship from a group of children during a vignette.
 Smiley and Ralphus unsuccessfully challenged Funk for the title in handicap matches at Slamboree and the following night's edition of Nitro.
 On the 23 May episode of Nitro, Smiley teamed with Funk to challenge Shane Douglas for the title in a handicap match, which Funk won.
 Smiley would then continue to pursue the Hardcore Championship as he unsuccessfully challenged Big Vito and Lance Storm for the title on various occasions.

 On the 14 August episode of Nitro, Smiley defeated newly crowned champion Carl Ouellet to win his second Hardcore Championship.
 He successfully defended the title against KroniK in a handicap match on the 21 August episode of Nitro and MI Smooth in an "I Quit" match on the 23 August episode of Thunder.
 Smiley was stripped off the title by the WCW Commissioner Mike Sanders on the 27 September episode of Nitro.
 Smiley made his final pay-per-view appearance in WCW at Millennium Final, where he participated in an 18-man battle royal which he failed to win.
 Later that night, he defeated Fit Finlay in an Octoberfest Hardcore match.

 Smiley's final angle in WCW took place in early 2001, where he was placed with the returning Glacier in comedic skits where he was supposed to aid Smiley in his matches but took his time coming to the ring in order to interact with fans.
 He then entered the ring after the fact to pose for the fans before pushing Smiley out of the way to perform his old kata routine.
-This would lead to Smiley lose his matches.
+This would lead to Smiley losing his match.
 Smiley remained in WCW until the company was sold to the World Wrestling Federation in March 2001.
 He was not hired by the WWF following the sale.